vsheahan/aicloudsecframework/README.md

 - **Automated validation** that proves controls work with built-in evidence collection
 - **Standards alignment** mapping to ISO/IEC 42001, NIST frameworks, and SOC2

-**The result:** Teams can deploy secure AI agents in weeks rather than months, with audit-ready evidence and compliance documentation built in.
+**The result:** Organizations get production-ready infrastructure with integrated security controls, automated evidence collection, and comprehensive compliance documentation.

 ## How Do I Actually Use This?